Let’s dream up a scenario of the world’s best magical “Car Fund”.

 Why should you get into WatchFund?
 Maybe the question is: Can you afford NOT to?

 WatchFund buys 4 different (and sometimes overlapping) categories of investment-grade watches.

 Category 1.
 Queue-cutting watches (we use connections and prior knowledge to order watches before they hit the market)

 Category 2.
 Extreme limited editions (most of these pieces are allocated to VVIPs, most of them being watches that typically money can’t buy.
 It’s about access.)

 Category 3.
 Provenance pieces(timepieces previously owned / worn by royalty, historical figures etc. All are unique pieces e.g. Napoleon’s carriage clock made by Breguet, Gandhi’s pocket watch made by Zenith….)

 Category 4.
 Price advantage category (Certain watches that we can get at prices below retailers’ / distributors’ cost.
-Take for example, a Grande Complication boutique brand with an official RRP of $500,000 – usually no discount at all – but we get it one or two pieces at an unheard of 50% discount)
+Take for example, a Grande Complication from a boutique brand with an official RRP of $500,000 – usually no discount at all – but we get it one or two pieces at an unheard of 50% discount)

 Aren't all watches investment-grade / Don't all watch prices all go up yearly?